-Dr. Craig McCann is a Senior Fellow with CARR and Principal at Moonshoot CVE, a boutique start-up specialising in countering violent extremism.
+Dr. Craig McCann is a Policy and Practitioner Fellow at CARR and Principal at Moonshoot CVE, a boutique start-up specialising in countering violent extremism.

 © Craig McCann.
 Views expressed on this website are individual contributors’ and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).